tytyhibye/Shrug/README.md

 ## Description

-A React Web application for a restuarant suggestion generator. <br>
+A React Web application for a restaurant suggestion generator. <br>
 The user signs in and is prompted to input their price range and zip code.
 The application will then return a restaurant at random within the parameters of the user inputs.
 Check it out [here](https://shrug-76e04.firebaseapp.com/).

 <hr />